 Limiting your intake of animal products and refined foods like pastries, bread, and cakes as part of a vegan diet can lower both blood pressure and blood sugar levels pretty quickly once you’ve made the change, especially if you take diabetes medication.
 One study found that a vegan diet controlled blood sugar three times more effectively than a ‘traditional’ diabetes diet, which restricts calories and carbohydrates.

 Lowering blood sugar levels can make your body more responsive to insulin, which in turn may reduce the need for medication.
-Nearly half of participants in one study found they were able to reduce the amount of blood sugar lowering medication because they were on a vegan diet compared to a standard recommended diabetes diet.
+Nearly half of the participants in one study found they were able to reduce the amount of blood sugar-lowering medication because they were on a vegan diet compared to a standard recommended diabetes diet.
 A happy accident?
 We think not.

 When you digest red meat, poultry, fish or eggs - all of which contain a nutrient called choline—the bacteria in your gut feed off the choline and produce a substance called trimethylamine (TMA).
 Your liver then takes the TMA and converts it into TMAO - or the catchily named ‘Trimethylamine N-oxide’ to you and me.
 TMAO can increase plaque in the arteries and cause heart problems.
 But cutting out those TMA-producing foods with a vegan diet equals no TMAO - and the decrease happens fast.
 For example, in one study, after just one week of a plant-based lifestyle, people’s TMAO levels halved.

 Most people who switch to a vegan diet end up eating a greater number and wider variety of plants, which is only a good thing.
 There are a few reasons for this.
 To begin with, more plants equate to more fibre, which has been shown to reduce the risk of type 2 diabetes (among many other diseases).
 In addition, eating more plants means you’ll be consuming more antioxidants.
 Lastly, eating a wider variety of plants has been shown to be beneficial for the microbiome, which we now know is linked to everything from blood sugar to mental health.